soomtong/HannaCalendar/readme.md

 # HannaCalendar

-Simple Watchapp using Hanna font for Pebble Time
+Simple Watchapp using Hanna font for Pebble Classic, TIme and Time Round

 - Up and Down button for change Calendar
 - Select button for go to This Month